Things to do

 For more information see the tourism information links.

 Two short walks are available from Wallaman Falls.
-These walks have been given language names by the Traditional Owners—the Warrgamaygan Aboriginal people.
+These walks have been given language names by the Traditional Owners—the Warrgamaygan People.

 For the more adventurous, Wallaman Falls is the gateway to the Wet Tropics Great Walk.
 Read more about the Wet Tropics Great Walk, which may be closed during the wet season, and for management purposes.